One of the giants that are constantly attempting to turn the corner for brands and businesses is, yes, you guessed it right, Instagram.

 What is Instagram Verified?

 You need your account verified as quickly as possible to prevent someone from creating a fake profile using your brand name.
-Let’s look at the benefits of having the blue check next to your profile name.
+Let’s look at the benefits of having Instagram verified features.

 - A verified badge distinguishes your profile from those of fake profiles using your name.
 If someone searches for your profile on Instagram, they’ll immediately recognize your real account if they see the blue tick next to it.
 This will prevent you from losing a potential following to fan-based or fake accounts.